-They probably would have derived more pleasure had they stood outside in

-Most of the theatre goers can remember a childhood rhyme which runs: "First the worst, second the same, last the best of all the game."
+the torchlight circus parade which occu pied part of Madison street last evening, a large audience filled the Valentine expecting to enjoy Honner's singing of more pleasure had they stood outside in the storm and listened to the street gamin howling for Jones.
+Most of the theatre goers can remem-ber a childhood rbyme which runs: "First the worst, second the same, last the best of all the game."
 In the case of the comic operas heard in Toledo it may be transposed a little and be made to read: First (Alice Neilsen in The Fortune Teller) the best; second (Jeff DeAngens in The Jolly Musketeer) the same; the last (De Wolf Hopper in The Charlatan) the worst of all the game.